 Working with Me

 My approach is relational, thoughtful, and practical.
-I pay attention not only to what is happening in your life now, but also to the patterns, past experiences, and coping strategies that may be shaping how you think, feel, and relate to yourself and others.
+I pay attention not only to what is happening in your life right now, but also to the patterns, past experiences, and coping strategies that may be shaping how you think, feel, and relate to yourself and others.

 Who I Work With

-• Navigating life transitions or identity changes
+• Life transitions and identity changes

-• Processing grief, loss, or past trauma
+• Grief, loss, and trauma

-• Struggling with self-criticism, perfectionism, or low self-esteem
+• Self-criticism, perfectionism, and low self-esteem

 Modalities